 RFIs are nothing new to the construction industry.
 They have been a necessary and important part of building design and construction for decades.
 Arising out of incomplete or inaccurate structural drawings, RFIs appear to be increasing in frequency while decreasing in effectiveness.

-Navigant Construction Forum researched almost 1,400 projects that began between 2001 and 2012, a landmark study that continues to impact industry almost a decade later.
+Navigant Construction Forum researched almost 1,400 projects that began between 2001 and 2012, a landmark study that continues to impact the industry almost a decade later.
 The numbers Navigant uncovered are almost too shocking to believe.

 In the 1,362 projects studied, 1.1 million RFIs were submitted for an average of 796 per project.
 The cost of each RFI was about $1,080, or $859,680 per project.
 The monetary figures are just the beginning, however.
 RFIs are costly in many ways.